elakew/book_sales_analysis/README.md

 The Python and SQL exploratory data analysis (EDA) demonstrates the ETL process that led to the featured insights and offers additional points of analysis for stakeholders in RevOps, product, and/or marketing.

 #### Considerations and Next Steps
-* The units sold for a certain books and publishers, particularly for Amazon Digital, are very high (10K+) but the gross sales and publisher revenue are relatively low.
-A number of these books are likely available as a part of the Amazon Prime membership and users selecting or accessing these books is being logged as units sold.
+* The units sold for certain books and publishers, particularly Amazon Digital, are very high (10K+) but the gross sales and publisher revenue are relatively low.
+A number of these books are likely available as Kindle/Kindle Unlimited products as a part of the Amazon Prime membership; books that are selected and accessed by users through their Amazon account may be logged as units sold.
 * The original dataset does not include dates beyond the publishing year of the books.
-For further analysis, particularly time-series analysis and predictive models, it would be necessary and beneficial to integrate datasets with temporal sales transactions.
+For further analysis, particularly time-series and predictive models, it would be necessary and beneficial to integrate datasets with temporal sales transactions.

 [Original dataset](https://www.kaggle.com/datasets/thedevastator/books-sales-and-ratings)